He lost an eye and a hand in a fireworks accident.

 The Mexican mural movement arose in the 1920s (right after the Mexican Revolution from 1910 to 1917), when Mexico’s education minister commissioned artists to depict Mexico’s history on public buildings.

-Guadalajara Orozco murals
+The Orozco murals in Guadalajara

-The “Man of Fire” mural shows a blazing man in flames rising upward – from torment toward enlightenment?
+Gracing the Cabanas’ lofty ceiling, the “Man of Fire” mural shows a blazing man in flames rising upward – from torment toward enlightenment?
 Two other men encircle him.